0xMordecai/Fully-Automated-golang-api-app-deployment-Pipeline/README.md

 [`on progress`]  create Deployment code

-[] write the configuration file to expose the pods to external world using Kubernetes Services
+[`on progress`] write the configuration file to expose the pods to external world using Kubernetes Services